ivanbabko/goodrocket-design/README.md

 - Incoming documentation (plan, design brief, requirements)
 - Available design materials (e.g., brand guidelines).
-- Snapshot of current design (if there is one).
+- Snapshot of current design (if there is one) for the record.

 ### Research